rizaozer/java-challenges/PalindromeTimestamps/readme.txt

-Palindrome Timestamps
+****Palindrome Timestamps****

 Create a function that takes two times of day (hours, minutes, seconds) and returns the amount of occurences of palendrome timestamps.

-A palendrome timestamp should be read the same hours : minutes : seconds as seconds : minutes : hours, keeping in mind the second's and hour's digits will reverse.
+A palendrome timestamp should be read the same (hours : minutes : seconds as seconds : minutes : hours), keeping in mind the second's and hour's digits will reverse.
 For example, 02 : 11 : 20 is a palendrome timestamp.

 Examples
 palendromeTimestamps(2, 12, 22, 4, 35, 10) ➞ 14